chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

   * on Windows, you are probably all set
   * on macOS, get Microsoft Remote Desktop from the App Store
   * on Linux, get [remmina](https://wiki.ubuntuusers.de/remmina/)
-* Some Chocolatey knowledge
+* Some Chocolatey and Puppet knowledge
-  * but it's OK if you are not a Chocolatey expert!
+  * but it's OK if you are not an expert!
 @ulend
 @snapend